|

 children can sense the danger and uncertainty that lay

+ahead.
 Evening: By nightfall, we are organized into

 groups of forty or so, including families, young and old